ryandrewjohnson/react-localize-docs/source/index.html.md

 Translation data will be an object where the property name is your translation id, and the value is an array of translations.
 The translation id must be unique across **all** your translations, and the value is an array that enforces the following rules:

 * Includes a translation for each language your app supports.
-TODO: exception being the default langauge
 * The order of the translation strings in the array matters!
 The order **MUST** follow the order of the languages array passed to [initialize](/#initialize).

 <aside class="notice">